EvernodeXRPL/evernode-host/cloud-infra-deployment-automation/README.md

 2. You have a public domain name created using AWS Route 53. docs.aws.amazon.com
 3. AWS CLI is installed and configured with the Programmatic Access key created above. docs.aws.amazon.com
 4. Create a SSH Key pair from the AWS console for host access over SSH from your computer
-4. NodeJS and AWS CDK tool is installed on your computer. github.com
+4. NodeJS and AWS CDK tool is installed on your computer.

 ## Useful commands
+The `cdk.json` file tells the CDK Toolkit how to execute your app.
 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile
 * `npm run test`    perform the jest unit tests